Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 There are lots of options for this shortcode.
 For a full description, see [Chamber Dashboard Documentation](http://chamberdashboard.com/document/displaying-business-directory-site/)

+Or use the new business directory block or the logo gallery block from the block editor

 = Will it work with my theme? =
 Probably!
 It is designed to work with any theme that follows basic WordPress coding practices.